 4. Online scheduling is a key part of the post-pandemic future

-Kyruus’ most recent consumer research, which found 43% prefer to schedule their appointments online.
+Kyruus’ most recent consumer research found 43% prefer to schedule their appointments online.
 As the demand for digital care navigation grows, only accelerated by the pandemic, the bar for patient experience continues to rise.
 Healthcare organizations wishing to stand out need to invest in their online scheduling programs, enabling consumers to self-schedule a growing variety of services and appointment types.